Blog

 It's not as much fun as it sounds... • February 18, 2025

 Some time within the last two weeks my cell phone “paired” with my office computer.
 I’m not really certain how, as the two never enquired as to my wishes, or if I even sanctioned this event.
 Apparently the relatively short proximity of distance which they enjoyed allowed these two, supposedly non-sentient, devices to accomplish the task without any input from me.
 Now, this pairing is normally a very good thing.
 On the face of it, it allows your data to be backed up automatically.
-If one of the two decides were to malfunction?
+If one of the two devices were to malfunction?
 No problem; the data is easily retrieved from the other device.
 There are though, valid reasons why a user would not desire this functionality.

 I do quite a bit of research on my work computer delving into the IT world.
 As the Purchasing Agent, the sites that I visit often auto-channel me within the site to one of their advertisers.
 This happened the other day when a site whisked me over to the site of a discount Telecom Distribution Center.
 This low-price vendor offers, among other things, outdated Cat-5e cables and Patch Cords.
 Unfortunately, when my phone paired, it facetiously decided that I now need to see these ads on virtually EVERYTHING that I look up!
 Whee.
 So I decided to make the most of it.